President for promotion of Islamic calligraphy to further strengthen unity

 In olden days, besides, spiritual leaders and ulema, the kings also took keen interest in this genre of art and carved a place for themselves in history, he added.

-The president said the prime minister had announced a huge amount for the promotion of art, culture and heritage.
+On the occasion, Advisor to the Prime Minister on National History and Literary Heritage Irfan Siddiqui said that an international calligraphy exhibition in collaboration with Turkey would be arranged in Pakistan.

+Zahid Butt presented a copy of three centuries old Holy Quran to the President whereas Director General Turkish Research Center for Islamic History, Art and Culture (IRCICA) Dr Halit Ern also presented a copy of the Holy Quran.

-On the occasion, advisor to the Prime Minister on National History and Literary Heritage Irfan Siddiqui, secretary Heritage Division Amir Hasan and Managing Director National Book Foundation Professor Dr. Inamul Haq Javeid were also present.
+Secretary Heritage Division Amir Hasan and Managing Director National Book Foundation Professor Dr. Inamul Haq Javeid and a large number of guests were also present.

 President for promotion of Islamic calligraphy to further strengthen unity